djalilhebal/zero/docs/blog-post.md

 <img alt="My profile in Italian" src="screenshots/0FB-profile-moi.png" width="250px" align="left" style="margin: 10px; margin-left: 0;" />
 We assume I'm already logged in.
 To get my id, we go to my profile page (`/profile.php`) and extract it from the "Registo de atividade" ("Activity Log") link.
 We basically repeat the same work we did earlier with `id` but this time the link has this pattern: `https://0.facebook.com/<MY_ID>/allactivity`.
-**Note: Many pieces of code in my app are currently language specific (only English works for now).**
+**Note: Many pieces of code in my app are currently language-specific (only English works for now).**

 - **hasGreenDot** was a little tricky at first as I couldn't just use a simple CSS selector that identifies it:
 Apparently some parts of Facebook Zero pages get automatically minified/uglified